-DOH mourns death of Dr. Gia Sison
+DoH mourns death of Dr. Gia Sison

 “A grateful health sector will continue the work to ensure that mental health services will be available for all Filipinos,” Herbosa added.

-The DOH offered its condolences to thr family, loved ones, and friends of Sison and expressed gratitude for her life and work for mental health.
+The DoH offered its condolences to the family, loved ones, and friends of Sison and expressed gratitude for her life and work for mental health.

-“Her calm and friendly voice was a voice that spoke for many others, a messenger that brought about positive change in mental health awareness and policy,” DOH said.
+“Her calm and friendly voice was a voice that spoke for many others, a messenger that brought about positive change in mental health awareness and policy,” the DoH said.

 Sison was the national adviser of the Youth for Mental Health Coalition and was the head of Makati Medical Center’s Wellness Center.